-Although these all are freelancing websites, they operate differently, i.e. some allow you to advertise your expertise and clients send you the project, while others have a model where the clients post projects and multiple freelancers bid to get the project.
+Although these all are freelancing websites, they operate differently, i.e. some allow you to advertise your expertise and clients send you the project, while others have a model where clients post projects and multiple freelancers bid to get the project.

 So take some time to research each portal and create your portfolio on just one.
-You can explore other platforms at a later stage, but initially sticking to one portal is good to make targeted efforts and as you move ahead explore one new platform at a time.
+You can explore other platforms at a later stage, but initially sticking to one portal is good to make targeted efforts, and as you move ahead explore one new platform at a time.

 4- Explore More Sources of Projects

-For most freelancers, the above freelancing websites work just great, but many struggle even after exploring everything on these sites.
+For most freelancers, the above freelancing websites work just great, but many struggles even after exploring everything on these sites.
 So, it’s never a bad idea to look out of the box and think beyond freelancing websites.

-- Regularly check out the local job listings and look for the remote programming/coding/development jobs.
+- Regularly check out the local job listings and look for remote programming/coding/development jobs.
 Apply for these jobs.

 - Keep an eye on LinkedIn jobs near you and apply for these jobs.